shubham4349/localrepo/README.md

-# This is my local repository, repository is nothin but a file in which you put the changes u made, so others collaborators could see the description of what you changed.
+# This is my local repository, repository is nothing but a file in which you put the changes you made, so other collaborators could see the description of what you changed.